 1. Montessori Education Creates Enthusiastic, Self-Motivated Learners

-When children are given the space to learn at their own pace and in their own way, they actually enjoy learning!
-Montessori methods are designed to help your child develop a life-long love of learning and insatiable curiosity about the world around them.
-Dr. Montessori created the program in 1907, which means it's been around for more than 100 years.
-Its longevity speaks volumes toward its success in teaching students more than just basic reading, writing and arithmetic.
+When children have the space to learn at their own pace and in their own way, they enjoy learning!
+Montessori methods help your child develop a lifelong love of learning and insatiable curiosity about the world around them.
+Dr. Montessori created the program in 1907, and its longevity speaks volumes about its success in teaching students more than just basic reading, writing and arithmetic.

 2. Montessori Education Results in Improved Social and Problem-Solving Skills